Skip to main content

 J Bauer TruckingMedford64Closure

-The biggest impact was at National Regency of New Berlin at its New Berlin facility, reporting 279 affected workers.
+The single largest action involved National Regency of New Berlin at its New Berlin facility, reporting 279 affected workers.
 Democratic Party of Wisconsin followed with 249 workers.

 Trend & Outlook